What is a Delivery Exception? Impact + How to Solve & Avoid Delivery Exceptions

 3. Issue a refund or resend the package

-If the package cannot be delivered or if it was damaged in transit, then speak with the customer about either issuing a refund or resending the package.
+If the package cannot be delivered or if it was damaged in transit, speak with the customer about either issuing a refund or resending the package.

 If the package was damaged in transit, then the cost may be completely covered depending on the shipping insurance for that package.